biometricITC/cPP-biometrics/input/Bio cPP.md

 2.1 PP Reference Identification
 ---------------------------
-PP Reference: collaborative Protection Profile for Biometricverification on the mobile devices - for unlocking the device - PP Version: 0.2
+PP Reference: collaborative Protection Profile for Biometric verification on the mobile devices - for unlocking the device - PP Version: 0.2
 PP Date: 26-FEB-2018

 2.2 TOE Overview
 ------------
-This is a collaborative Protection Profile (cPP) whose Target ofEvaluation (TOE) is integrated into a mobile device and enrolls and verifies the user using his/her biometric characteristics to unlock themobile device in the locked state.
+This is a collaborative Protection Profile (cPP) whose Target ofEvaluation (TOE) is integrated into a mobile device and enrolls and verifies the user using his/her biometric characteristics to unlock the mobile device in the locked state.
 Each mobile biometric enrolment and verification process is described in the following paragraphs.

 a)  Mobile biometric enrolment